ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Do International Students Pay More to Go to Sisseton-Wahpeton College?

-Sisseton Wahpeton College has the same tuition for international students as for those from out of state.
+Sisseton-Wahpeton College has the same tuition for international students as for those from out of state.

-•Sisseton Wahpeton College-specific scholarships
+•Sisseton-Wahpeton College-specific scholarships

-Sisseton-Wahpeton College Living Expenses, Fees, and More
+Sisseton-Wahpeton College Housing Expenses, Fees, and More

-House and Food Costs at Sisseton Wahpeton College
+House and Food Costs at Sisseton-Wahpeton College

 Meal-plan costs may vary depending on how many meals are included in the plan you choose.

-First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The actual cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
-To save money, many students choose to use books from the library or buy used textbooks and materials.
+The cost of books often surprises first-year college students.
+The real cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
+To save money, many students choose to use books from the library or buy books from students who have already taken the course.

 Annual Fees

-Most schools also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

 Other Costs

-When estimating your budget for college, don’t forget to consider the cost of things like going out to eat or see shows, furnishing your living space, and things like haircuts, clothes and, yes, even toilet paper and shampoo.
+When creating a budget for college, don’t forget to factor in personal expenses, like going out to eat or see shows, furnishing your living space, and things like haircuts, clothes and, yes, even toilet paper and shampoo.

-How Much Does Sisseton Wahpeton College Cost?
+How Much Does Sisseton-Wahpeton College Cost?

-What will the cost of attending Sisseton Wahpeton College be?
+What will the cost of attending Sisseton-Wahpeton College be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses
+2023 Total Tuition and Expenses

 In-state Tuition $3,850